 Continuous shedding of fungal spores may last several months even with active treatment.
 Keeping patients with tinea capitis out of school is impractical.

 The treatments are very effective.
-Treatment failure can occur because of:
+However, treatment failure can occur because of:

 - Relative insensitivity of the organism.

 - Poor absorption of the medication.

 - Poor compliance (the long courses of treatment).

 Asymptomatic carriers should be detected and treated.
 Increased surveillance in schools would be helpful.
 Spread should be prevented (avoid sharing of toys or other personal objects, such as combs and hairbrushes, with siblings and playmates of patients).

 Kovitwanichkanont T, Chong AH; Superficial fungal infections.
 Aust J Gen Pract.
 2019 Oct48(10):706-711. doi: 10.31128/AJGP-05-19-4930.